Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Compassion and Client Focus: Your bus accident attorney should empathize with your pain, whether you’re a parent in Buckhead facing disability or a worker in East Point unable to earn.
 We offer clear communication and personalized care.

 - Negotiation Prowess: Insurers often minimize injury severity or exploit tort reform rules, like actual medical cost evidence, to reduce payouts.
-A skilled bus accident lawyer uses medical expert testimony and accident reconstructions to counter these tactics, maximizing recoveries across Georgia.
+A skilled bus accident attorney uses medical expert testimony and accident reconstructions to counter these tactics, maximizing recoveries across Georgia.

 - Trial Experience: With bifurcated trials under the new tort reform law, your lawyer must be trial-ready.
 Our bus accident attorneys, including Robert Friedman and James Cox, have a history of courtroom success in Georgia’s courts.